 “[Former Lords head coach Chris Monfiletto] was kind of just walking towards the sideline, looked at me and said ‘you’re up,’” Merkle said.
 Merkle’s teammates embraced him as a first-year starter on a starting offense filled with veteran leaders.
 “I was in the huddle to begin the game and everyone kind of reassured me ‘let’s go, we have no problem with you being in here.’”

-Early on, Monfiletto called a conservative game on offense to protect his quarterback that had just been thrust into the season-opener as a true first year.
+Early on, Monfiletto called a conservative game on offense to protect a truly first-year quarterback that had just been thrust into the season opener.
 On the first three drives, Merkle only dropped back on four out of 13 plays.
 Once the Lords fell behind 14-0, Monfiletto had no choice but to let Merkle loose.

 With 3:22 left in the first half, Merkle drove the team on an eight-play 92-yard drive on which he completed three passes for 58 yards and topped it off with his first career touchdown pass.
 By the time he got the ball back, the Lords were once again losing by two scores, 17-7.
 Merkle took the Lords offense 70 yards in six plays for a second touchdown, including completions on all four of his pass attempts for 59 passing yards capped off.
 The Lords would score the next drive on a 36-yard pass from Merkle to complete the comeback and take a 21-17 lead.
 To top off his comeback, Merkle proceeded to orchestrate a 15-play 81-yard drive that—despite ending in a missed field goal—killed 6:28 of time off the clock late in the fourth quarter.